wmde/wikibase-rest-api-proposal/SCOPE.md

 The following elements are considered non essential for the design decisions and are intentionally excluded from the prototype schema:

-### Search
+### Search & Alternate lookups

 A `wbsearchentities` equivalent has not been included in the specification.

+Some features of `wbgetentities` are not included in the specification, such as lookup by `site` and `title`.

-Investigations will be carried out to determine if such functionality may make sense to be included as part of the primary entity retrieval endpoint, or if search should remain a separate topic.
+Investigations will be carried out to determine if such functionality may make sense to be included as part of the primary entity retrieval / listing endpoint, or if search and lookup should remain a separate topic.

 ### Badges